 Lions Club Tube Rental

-The San Marcos River sprouts to life in this historic Texas city.
+The San Marcos River sprouts to life in the historic Texas city of San Marcos.
 Maintaining an inviting 72 degrees year-round, the water provides relief from the sun’s beating heat.
 Lions Club Tube Rental operates tube rentals and a shuttle from pet-friendly Rio Vista Park.
 There’s some excitement to be had before you head off on your hour-long lazy river cruise with your pooch.
 At the park, the river flows into three chutes known as Rio Vista Falls.
 Shooting down the falls in a tube is one of the most popular activities during the summer months.
 After your river adventure, dry Fido off and stop by the Railyard Bar & Grill in San Marcos for a bite on the pet-friendly patio.